Cylchgrawn Cymraeg

-Cylch-grawn Cynmraeg was an 18th-century Welsh language magazine, first produced by Baptist minister Morgan John Rhys in 1793.
-It contained articles on religious and political subjects, and poetry and biographies, and some general news.
-Amongst its contributors was poet David Morris (Dafydd Ddu Eryri, 1759-1822).
+Y Cylchgrawn Cymraeg; neu Drysorfa Gwybodaeth (also known as Cylch-grawn Cynmraeg; English: The Welsh Magazine; or Treasury of Information) was an 18th-century Welsh-language magazine, first produced by Morgan John Rhys in 1793.
+It was the first Welsh-language political magazine, and contained articles on religious and political subjects, as well as poetry, biographies and some general news.
+Amongst its contributors was poet David Thomas (Dafydd Ddu Eryri).